 As Mr. Gosnell explained to Fox 31 Denver, “They took a look at our passports and said that my passport was mutilated, therefore I wasn’t able to fly.”

-The Gosnells are unhappy about missing the first part of their vacation, of course, but what makes it even worse is that they got all the way to Dallas before they got stopped.
+The Gosnells are unhappy about missing the first part of their vacation, of course.
+But what makes it even worse is that they got all the way to Dallas before they got stopped.
 As Dana Gosnell explained, it would have been better if they’d been stopped at the Denver airport, close to home: “There was no protocol.
 They don’t have the same system of rules for the Denver airport that they do for the Dallas airport.”